2006 IIHF World Championship final

-The 2006 IIHF World Championship Final was an ice hockey match that took place on 21 May 2006 at the Arena Riga in Riga, Latvia, to determine the winner of the 2006 IIHF World Championship.
+The 2006 IIHF World Championship final was an ice hockey match that took place on 21 May 2006 at the Arena Riga in Riga, Latvia, to determine the winner of the 2006 IIHF World Championship.
 Sweden defeated the Czech Republic 4–0 to win its 8th championship.
-It's the only time the Czechs have lost the gold medal game in tournament history.
+It is the only time the Czechs have lost the gold medal game in tournament history.

 Background

 The game marked the first time that Sweden and the Czech Republic would meet in the World Championship finals.
 The Czech Republic were finalists for the second time in as many years, and they were defending champions having beaten Canada to win the 2004 edition.
 However, Sweden were just coming off a gold medal winning performance at the 2006 Olympics.
 This was seen as either a curse or good-luck, on the one hand, no team had ever won Olympic and World Championship gold in the same year, on the other it showed the strength of the Swedish team.